Cooperation-org/skillsaware-endorsement/TESTING.md

 - ✅ Status code is 200
 - ✅ `success` is true
+- ✅ `downloads.json.url` and `downloads.pdf.url` look correct
-- ✅ `artifacts` contains S3 keys for both JSON and PDF
+- ✅ `json_base64` is present for immediate access
-- ✅ `webhook_delivered` is true (if webhook endpoint is configured)
+- ✅ `webhook_delivered` is true when webhook endpoint is configured
 - ✅ Browser shows success confirmation page

 ---